jcholder-thoughtworks/ray_tracer_challenge/JOURNAL.md

 Might end up deleting all of the `i32` implementations for `RaytracerMatrix`, too, if I end up with no code that uses it.

 Silly me, I don't need `RaytracerMatrix::translation`.
 I just need a `Translation` type!
 Actually, back to the original idea!
 I don't need `Translation::new`; that's habituation from other languages (particularly Ruby) speaking.
 Best to have a `translated` method on `RaytracerMatrix`.
 Waaaait, why am I worried about this at all?
 I need `translation` for the tests (as written) anyway.
 Just leave it alone for now.
 Packages.
 Specifically, a `transformations` package. _That_ is what I wanted.

+Well!
+Scaling sure was easy after all that.